-NEXUS card holders are authorized to use the NEXUS lane when traveling between the US and Canada in either direction by air land or sea, which will expedite border crossing and clearance.
+NEXUS card holders are authorized to use the NEXUS lane when traveling between the US and Canada in either direction by air land or sea.
+NEXUS will expedite border crossing and clearance.
 Border crossing points have one lane reserved for NEXUS use only and some will also designate a second lane if needed.
 A car can only use the NEXUS lane if all passengers (including children and infants) have a valid NEXUS card and passengers have nothing to declare at customs.

 Using the NEXUS lane by land

 Upon reaching the US-Canada-border by car NEXUS card holders should follow pull into the NEXUS lane and hold their cards before the card reader.
 After they scan their cards, they should stop at the customs booth for a visual check from the customs officer.
-If not selected for a random or vehicle check, they can proceed to crossing the border.
+If not selected for a random check, they can proceed to crossing the border.
 NEXUS card holders cannot use the NEXUS lane if they are traveling with persons without NEXUS cards in the car.
 Please note the NEXUS card can be revoked for carrying non-Nexus passengers and letting them out to walk across the border.

 Using the NEXUS lane by air

 Travelers, including children, who intend to use their NEXUS card for air travel should have had an iris scan at one of the NEXUS enrollment centers.
 Everyone must complete a Customs declaration form and then proceed to the NEXUS or US Global Entry kiosk.
 Then they should stand before the camera for iris scan identification and enter details about their trip using the touch screen.
 After receiving a NEXUS kiosk self service receipt they should proceed to baggage claim and present the self service ticket and the Customs declaration form at the exit.